-Last week the Food and Drug Administration (FDA) recommended changes in standards for cattle feed aimed at controlling the spread of Bovine Spongiform Encephalopathy (BSE), which can infect humans in the form of Creutzfeld-Jakob Disease (vCJD), both prion diseases.
-The rules have been proposed for years and the FDA has opened its comment period.
+Last week the Food and Drug Administration (FDA) recommended changes in standards for cattle feed aimed at controlling the spread of Bovine Spongiform Encephalopathy (BSE), which can infect humans in the form of Creutzfeld-Jakob Disease (vCJD), both are prion diseases.
+The FDA has opened its comment period on the standards, which although new, have been discussed for years.

 Commonly known as "mad-cow" disease, there have only been two reported cases in US cows.
-Even in the UK and Japan where the disease is more common, infection is relatively rare both to cows and humans.
-Whatever the actual risks of the disease are there is significant public fear because the pathogenesis of the diseases are fearsome and fatal - there is no cure.
+Even in the UK and Japan where prion diseases are more common, infection is relatively rare both to cows and humans.
+But whatever the actual risks of the disease, the public fears these diseases because they are unpredictable, fearsome and fatal.

 The FDA press release says the new rules add to the series of "firewalls" against the spread of the disease by banning cattle feed made from the brains and spinal cords of cattle 30 months or older, as well as banning animals that haven't been inspected, banning certain tallow products and mechanically separated beef.

 The Consumer's Union criticized the rules.
-They point out that cow blood could still be fed to calves in lieu of milk and that only the elimination of the practice of feeding any animal remains to mammals would protect the public from the current risks.
-They add that the UK took similar "halfway steps" which allowed the disease to continue spreading.
+They point out that there's nothing stopping cow blood from being fed to calves in lieu of milk.
+They stress that only the elimination of the practice of feeding any animal remains to mammals would protect the public from the current risks.
+Furthermore, Consumer's Union said they took similar "halfway steps" which allowed the disease to continue spreading.
 As well, "thirty months is not a magic safe number", they said since Japan found cases of mad cow disease in younger cows.
 (The risk of disease is greater for older animals so "thirty months" is commonly used in import bans aimed at curbing the spread of the disease.)

 The Center for Science in the Public Interest (CSPI) also criticized the federal action.
 Chicken litter, restaurant plate waste and cattle blood should be eliminated from cattle feed and cattle parts should be banned from all animal feed, they said.
 The group is also critical of "Advanced Meat Recovery" systems that are used to extract every last bit of residue from cattle carcasses and label it "meat".